likeadragonmaid/Ongaku/README.md

 * You can get `API_ID` and `API_HASH` from [here](https://my.telegram.org/).

 * You can use this [app](https://f-droid.org/en/packages/com.oF2pks.applicationsinfo/) to check package name of your music player app and add it to `MUSIC_PLAYER` value.
+If you want to detect Music playing around you (pixel devices only) uncomment `NOW_PLAYING_PIXEL_MODE` and set it to 1.
+If enabled it will override your Music Player.

 * To optionally get `LOG_CHANNEL` create a private telegram channel and send a random message in it.
 After that forward that message to [@username_to_id_bot](https://t.me/username_to_id_bot) on telegram or [here](https://t.me/username_to_id_bot).